Image source: rgbstock.com and alex bruda

 So How Much Is Enough and What Kind of Vitamin D?

 If you are concerned about your vitamin D levels, get them checked.
 The best way to determine the correct dose for you personally is to get your blood levels of vitamin D tested.
-Accordingly to Dr Mercola, the correct test to ask for from your doctor is 25(OH)D, also called 25-hydroxyvitamin D, which is the better marker of overall D status.
+The test you want to ask for from your doctor is the 25(OH)D, also called 25-hydroxyvitamin D, which is the better marker of overall D status.
 This is the marker that is most strongly associated with overall health.